canonical/netbox/docs/configuration/system.md

 * `SERVER` - Hostname or IP address of the email server (use `localhost` if running locally)
 * `PORT` - TCP port to use for the connection (default: `25`)
 * `USERNAME` - Username with which to authenticate
-* `PASSSWORD` - Password with which to authenticate
+* `PASSWORD` - Password with which to authenticate
 * `USE_SSL` - Use SSL when connecting to the server (default: `False`)
 * `USE_TLS` - Use TLS when connecting to the server (default: `False`)
 * `SSL_CERTFILE` - Path to the PEM-formatted SSL certificate file (optional)